Kamala Harris pick as VP delights gun control fans

 Titus said Harris “doesn’t hesitate to take on powerful people or powerful interests.”

 Giffords survived an attack in a Tucson shopping center.
-A federal judge was killed in the incident that targeted Giffords, who was meeting with constituents.
-Since her rehabilitation, Giffords has formed the non-profit organization that advocates for gun safety laws.
+A federal judge was killed in the shooting that targeted Giffords, who was meeting with constituents.
+Since her rehabilitation, Giffords has formed a nonprofit that advocates for gun safety laws.

 “As we move closer to November, we are committed to doing everything we can to elect a gun safety president and vice president,” Giffords said.